Crepes are a type of very thin pancake. This recipe is a favorite family recipe that has been proven for many years

 Vegan Crepes – Thin Pancake Recipes

 When Jakob and I started following a plant-based diet, we thought crapes were a thing of the past, or would just be a seldom treat for us.
 I was wrong.
 Yes, you can make crepes vegan, and they are super yummy.
-Here a picture comparison: the front crapes are vegan, in the back are traditional.
+Here is a picture comparison: the front crapes are vegan, and in the back are traditional.

 I have done both whole wheat and white organic flour crepes.
 The crepes are easier to make with white flour and are very much like the crepes we are used to.
 However, they are more wholesome with whole wheat flour.